-Public support for climate change action has grown in recent years, and has provided the impetus to pursue new technologies to mitigate the effects of climate change.
-Governments in Canada and around the world have responded by adopting ambitious emissions reduction targets and supporting legislation, including measures relating to carbon pricing, clean energy and fuel standards, and alternative energy incentives and mandates.
 Climate change related risks are typically grouped into two categories: transitional risks and physical risks.
 Transitional risks are broader and generally describe those risks related to the consequences of a global transition to reduced carbon.
 Specifically, transitional risks encompass risk of regulatory and policy changes, reputational risks, market risks, technology risks and market risks.
 Physical risks are those that a change in climate could have on the Company's business such as wildfires and overland flooding.

-Climate change could lead to environmental impacts such as droughts and floods (and secondary impacts such as forest and prairie fires, reduced agricultural production capacity, habitat destruction and threats to species) in the Company's areas of operation which could result in governments and regulators imposing new restrictions on Company activities out of concern for environmental protection.
+Climate change could lead to environmental impacts such as droughts and floods (and secondary impacts such as forest and prairie fires, reduced agricultural production capacity, habitat destruction and threats to species) in the Company's areas of operation which could result in governments and regulators imposing new restrictions that affect the Company's activities.
 Climate change could adversely affect Kiwetinohk's ability to reclaim well, facility, road, pipeline and seismic line disturbances with native vegetation species as regulations require.

-The cost of shipping the Company's products may rise due to an increased cost of the associated energy caused by carbon taxes or the conversion of petroleum to clean energy and the requirement for new infrastructure for shipping.
+The cost of shipping the Company's products may rise due to an increased cost of the associated energy caused by carbon taxes or the conversion of petroleum to renewable energy and the requirement for new infrastructure for shipping.
 Similarly, the cost of mobile service equipment such as drilling rigs, hydraulic fracture stimulation equipment and trucks for hauling equipment and services could rise significantly due to carbon taxes or increased cost of new equipment with electric or hydrogen-fueled engines.
 Delays or slow progress in transitioning energy systems on a national and global level may result in increased time pressure in the future compounding the equipment and material supply and shipping cost issues listed above.